Champ de Mars massacre: Results

 After the massacre, the republican movement seemed to be over.
 Two hundred of the activists involved with the movement were arrested after the massacre, while others had to go into hiding.
 Organisations stopped meeting and radical newspapers no longer published.
 However, they were not deterred for long.

 Lafayette, the commander of the National Guard, was previously long revered as the hero of the American Revolutionary War.
 Many French looked up to Lafayette with hope, expecting him also to lead the French Revolution in the right direction.
 One year before, on the very same Champ de Mars, he played a prominent ceremonial role during the first Fête de la Fédération (14 July 1790), in memory of the 1789 Storming of the Bastille.
 However, Lafayette's reputation among the French never recovered from this bloody episode.
 The people no longer looked towards him as an ally or supported him after he and his men fired deadly shots into the crowd.
 His influence in Paris diminished accordingly.
-He would still command French armies from April to August 1792.
-But, due to the discovery that his actions supported the King during the Storming of the Tuileries, he fled to Belgium where he surrendered to Austrian authorities on August 19, 1792.
+He would still command French armies from April to August 1792, but, due to the discovery that he acted in support of the King during the Storming of the Tuileries, he fled to Belgium where he surrendered to Austrian authorities on August 19, 1792.

 In 1793, Bailly, the former mayor of Paris, was executed, with one of the charges against him being the instigation of the massacre.